 Information on division programs, initiatives, rules, and regulations

 Information on enrollment, claims, billing, rates, and more

 Information on the State Unit on Aging, which helps older Nebraskans remain healthy and active in their communities

-To apply for Medicaid, an application must be completed and sent to DHHS.
+To apply for Medicaid, send a completed application to DHHS.
 Applications can be completed online at